-You've tried everything there is for oily skin, but suddenly dry patches appear.
-Then, you think maybe products for dry skin will work.
-But, no… they just made your T-zone even more oily and now you're breaking out and you are left to despair and try to figure out why nothing works for your skin.
+You've tried everything for oily skin, but dry patches suddenly appear.
+You think maybe products for dry skin will work, but they've just made your T-zone even more oily, and now you're breaking out, and you're left trying to figure out why nothing works for your skin type.

-You might be dealing with the combination skin type!
+You might be dealing with combination skin!
 Yes, that's a thing too.
-And, if you want to learn everything there is about this skin type, and how to take proper care of it - you came to the right place.
+And, if you want to learn everything there is about this skin type and how to take proper care of it, you came to the right place.

-We even prepared the best tips and tricks, as well as, powerful natural home remedies that will help you achieve the perfect balance between excess oil and dry skin.
+We've even prepared the best tips and tricks for combination skin types, as well as powerful natural home remedies that will help you achieve the perfect balance between excess oil and dry skin.

-Want to know exactly are the skin types, what defines a combination skin type, and what to do?
+Want to know what defines a combination skin type and what to do?
 Keep on reading!

-Let's try not to turn this into a biology lesson and just go through the basic and essential information that will help you understand your skin better.
+Let's go through the basic and essential information to help you understand your skin better.

-You already know that the skin is the body's largest organ - a soft tissue that protects our internal organs from the environment using a cellular barrier, and protective oils.
-The skin also maintains our health by regulating our body temperature and produces Vitamin D, which is really important for our overall health.
+You already know that the skin is the body's largest organ - a soft tissue that protects our internal organs from the environment using a cellular barrier and protective oils.
+The skin also maintains our health by regulating our body temperature and producing Vitamin D.

 There are two major layers of the skin: the epidermis, which faces the environment directly, and the dermis, which lies beneath.

-Inside the dermis is where the hair follicles, sweat glands, and "sebaceous glands” can be found.
-The sebaceous glands produce the waxy, oily substance that coats your skin to protect it from environmental damage, and they're also responsible for your specific skin type.
+You'll find the hair follicles, sweat glands, and "sebaceous glands" inside the dermis.
+The sebaceous glands produce the waxy, oily substance that coats your skin to protect it from environmental damage, and they're also responsible for your specific type.

 What does this really mean?

-Well, as humans we all have the same biology and the same skin structure, but we're different in how efficient our body is in performing these functions and how it reacts to specific environmental influences.
+As humans, we all have the same biology and skin structure, but we're different in how our body performs these functions and how it reacts to specific environmental influences.

-In this context, people can have more or less active sebaceous glands, more or less active sweat glands, and may store more or less water in their skin.
-And, these are the characteristics that define your skin type.
+In this context, people can have more or less active sebaceous glands and more or less active sweat glands.
+They also may store more or less water in their skin.
+And these are the characteristics that define your skin type.

 Officially, there are five types of skin.